 President Obama Gives Nod to LGBT Community During National Prayer Breakfast

-February 6, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 6, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 This morning, President Obama joined his cabinet, world leaders, and heads of the business and non-profit community for the National Prayer Breakfast in Washington, D.C.